 A bountiful breakfast and brunch destination, this neighborhood also offers Creole Italian and New York bagels; Thai, Mediterranean, and Southern American cuisine — here is a sampling of the best bars, restaurants, and live music spots to check out from Esplanade to Homer Plessy.

-As always, this map is not listed by ranking.
 Think we missed a spot?
 Send us a tip.